-Parents have the right to withdraw their children from the non-statutory (non-science) components of RSE (up to and until 3 terms before the child turns 16).
+KS3 and 4 Parents/carers have the right to withdraw their child from the non-statutory [non-science] components of sex education within RSE up to and until 3 terms before the child turns 16.
 After this point, if the child wishes to receive sex education rather than being withdrawn, the school will arrange this.

-Requests for withdrawal should be put in writing (see Appendix 3: Withdrawal from sex education form) and addressed to the Headteacher.
 A copy of withdrawal requests will be placed in the pupil's educational record.
-The Headteacher will discuss the request with parents and take appropriate action.
+The headteacher will discuss the request with parents/carers and take appropriate action.

-Alternative work will be given to pupils who are withdrawn from sex education.
+Alternative school work will be given to pupils who are withdrawn from sex education.

-9. Training
+10. Training

-Staff are trained in the delivery of RSE as part of the Armfield Academy continuing professional development calendar, with specific guidance and resources provided.
+Staff are trained on the delivery of RSE as part of their induction and it is included in our continuing professional development calendar.

-The Headteacher will also invite visitors from outside the school, such as school nurses or sexual health professionals, to provide support and training to staff teaching RSE.
+The headteacher will also invite visitors from outside the school, such as school nurses or sexual health professionals, to provide support and training to staff teaching RSE.

-10. Monitoring arrangements
+11. Monitoring arrangements

-The delivery of RSE is monitored through questionnaire and informal feedback, planning scrutiny, learning walks and temperature checks.
+The delivery of RSE is monitored by Mr Height - Assistant Head Teacher - Personal Development, through: Student questionnaires, informal feedback, planning scrutiny, learning walks, and temperature checks.

-Pupils' development in RSE is monitored by Class, Form and subject teachers as part of our internal assessment and monitoring systems.
+Pupils' development in RSE is monitored by class teachers as part of our internal assessment systems.
+This policy will be reviewed by Mr Height - Assistant Head Teacher - Personal Development.